datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 ## Motivation

-> Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
->
-> Please focus on explaining the motivation so that if this RFC is not accepted, the motivation could be used to develop
-> alternative solutions.
-In other words, enumerate the constraints you are trying to solve without coupling them too
-> closely to the solution you have in mind.

-We wish to avoid losing data silently when two clients make updates to the same space.
-This may seem uncommon, but in an event-driven world driving downstream operations on Datasets, it's more likely that two clients may end up updating the same aspect.
-If we can allow a long "compare-and-swap" operation for atomic updates, we can successfully avoid this situation and have one client be told to retry if the state changes underneath it.
+We wish to avoid losing data silently when two clients make updates to the same aspect.
+This can be quite likely in an event-driven world driving downstream operations on Datasets.
+We should offer clients the chance to conditionally update an aspect on the basis that what they recently observed is still the case and signal to the client if the state changed before the update was possible.
+Essentially we need a long "compare-and-swap" operation for atomic updates.

 ## Requirements